RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 <br>

+#### Adding Nodes and Edges in One Step

 You could add any number of new nodes and edges to a given network using the same approach.
-But in fact it's possible to add nodes *at the same time you add the edges*, simply by passing in a list of tuples that represent the edges.
+But in fact it's possible to add nodes *at the same time you add the edges*, simply by passing a list of tuples that represent the edges to `G.add_edges_from()`.
 For example:

 ```python
 # define a list of tuples for the nodes and edges